-“Visit the world’s oldest brewery!”.
+“Visit the oldest brewery in the world!”.
 My first thought, when I read this headline on a brochure, was of Weihenstephan Abbey.
 I’ve enjoyed this beer on numerous occasions around the world and the label proudly claims Weihenstephan to be the world’s oldest brewery.
 Located in Freising, Bavaria, just north of the Munich Airport, Weihenstephan has been recognised as a licensed brewery since 1040 AD (making it almost a thousand years old!!).
 It thus came as a surprise when I opened the brochure and saw that it referred to the Weltenburg Abbey (map), about 30km southwest of Regensburg.

 Visiting the Weltenburg Abbey

 The excursion to the Weltenburg Abbey was one of the offerings on the Viking Danube River Cruise I was on.
-Intrigued by this claim (and I can’t deny my love of beer), I signed up for this excursion to the “world’s oldest brewery”.
+Intrigued by this claim (and I can’t deny my love of beer), I signed up for this excursion to the “oldest brewery in the world”.

 Getting there was a treat.
 This part of Bavaria, in southern Germany, is characterised by a hilly, thickly-forested landscape.
 It was early-autumn and we passed gorgeous patches of yellow, orange and red as we made our way to the abbey by bus from Regensburg.
 The bus dropped us off at Weltenburg village and we continued the rest of the way on foot, a short but scenic walk along the banks of the Danube River.